dimiturstefanow/ECOMMERCE/README.md

-## With this app I have covored my client's requirements:
+## With this project I have covored my client's requirements:
 * Product counter
 * Product Grid
 * Filtering mechanism